-Now it does have a few broader implications and it is part of the chain of derivatives of derivatives of derivatives within the volatility landscape, but at it’s core it’s really quite simple.
+Now it does have a few broader implications and it is part of the chain of derivatives of derivatives within the volatility landscape, but at it’s core it’s really quite simple.

 But we can take this a step further and actually turn the measurement into different time periods.